mycarta/mycarta/README.md

 -----

 ## Community engagement
-- Beta-testing courses by DeepLEarning.AI (2023).

-- Mentor, Canadian Society of Exploration Geophysicists (volunteer).
-From 2010 to 2020: mentored in Geophysics - and more recently in both Geophysics and Data Science - 3rd-4th year undergraduate students, and graduate students.
+- Present: board member of [Software Underground](https://github.com/softwareunderground)

-- Co-founder and coordinator of the Calgary GeoPy group, which run semi-regular meetups for 2018 and 2019.
+- Past: Student mentor, Canadian Society of Exploration Geophysicists (volunteer); Co-founder and coordinator of the Calgary GeoPy group;  Editor, Canadian Society of Exploration Geophysicists (THe Recorder publication).
-- Editor, Canadian Society of Exploration Geophysicists (volunteer).
-From 2014 to 2016 Editor for the society's journal Recorder; notable project: conceived and coordinated a special topic edition on Programming in Geoscience.

 -----
 ## Stuff I would do differently